mksystemsit/ctf-cheat-sheet/README.md

 ## Challenges

-Here are some of popular websites for practicing your CTF skills, having a great set of challenges including all difficulty level.
+Here are some of popular websites for practicing your CTF skills, all of them are having a great set of challenges including all difficulty level .

 * [Pico CTF](https://picoctf.org)
 * [Ctflearn](https://ctflearn.com)